tapgiants/graphql/README.md

 Example:

-Apollo will nest the result of the query bellow under `industries` key.
+Apollo will use the query name as a namespace of the result.
+The query in the example bellow is named `industries` so the namespace in the result will be `industries` too.

 ```js
 const INDUSTRIES = gql`
   query {